kensuio-oss/jaxrs-sample/README.md

 ./build-and-run-app.sh
 ```

-Then follow the same steps as in the instructions above
+Then, follow the same steps as in the instructions above.